sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/themes/colours.md

 </div>
 {{< /example >}}

-These colours are used throughout Moodle in text, buttons
+These colours are used throughout PowerEduc in text, buttons

 {{< example show_markup=false >}}
 <p>